MY ESCAPES FROM AMERICA--

 The following stories are true.
 If I fabricated them, they would not be nearly as interesting.

-I have survived a revolution in Kenya, a Marxist coup in Ethiopia, and all of California's most notorious freeways, but, my dear friends, nothing in my life used up as much adrenaline as my visits to New York City.
+I have survived a revolution in Kenya, a Marxist coup in Ethiopia, and all of California's most notorious freeways, but, my dear friends, nothing in my life consumed as much of my adrenaline as my visits to New York City.

 The bizarre thing about NYC is that, if you manage to avoid the hazards, and if you can avoid being devoured by the mad residents, you will come away with some priceless memories, and you will meet some of the world's most colorful and generous people.

-Consider my preparation for entering the jungles of NYC at age eleven.
+Consider my preparation for entering the jungles of New York City at age ten.

 I was born in Los Angeles, grew up riding a street car (the "green car") through sage brush at about 20 MPH to get to downtown with my Mom.
 Later, Dad and Mom took me to an old farm house on river bottom land in Oklahoma where I ran through the woods picking up pecans and wild onions and digging sassafras roots.
 Dad pastored several small rural churches that met mostly in school houses.